 The The serpentine form was probably inspired by Le Corbusier’s 1929 unbuilt master-plan for Rio de Janeiro that featured a highway on top of curved housing buildings.

-#7 – Designed by Pritzker prize-winning Christian de Portzamparc, the Cidade das Artes “echoes the stunning natural landscapes and seascapes of the city”.
-The building is a little city contained in one big structure raised and established on a vast terrace ten meters above ground, from which one will see the mountain and the sea, floating upon, a public park, a tropical and aquatic garden, draw by Fernando Chacel.
+Designed by Pritzker prize-winning Christian de Portzamparc, the Cidade das Artes museum “echoes the stunning natural landscapes and seascapes of the city”.
+The building is a little city contained in one big structure raised and established on a vast terrace ten meters above ground.
+From here you can see the both mountain and the sea while ‘floating’ upon, a public park and a tropical and aquatic garden designed by Fernando Chacel.

-#8 – In 2005, Dutch artists Dre Urhahn and Jeroen Koolhaas started and art project aimed to implemented social change with street art.
-One of Hahn&Haas duo’s major projects is located in the Santa Marta favela: a colourful explosion of pastels rays of sunshine spreading over 34 houses by Praça Cantão.
+In 2005, Dutch artists Dre Urhahn and Jeroen Koolhaas of Hahn&Haas started and art project aimed to implement social change with street art while offering ob opportunities to locals as well as making their community a nicer place to live.
+In the Santa Marta favela they created a colourful explosion of pastels rays spreading over 34 houses by Praça Cantão.

-The Favela Painting Foundation by Haas&Hahn turns public urban spaces and deprived places into inspiring artworks of monumental size.
-Offering opportunities to locals, while making their community a nicer place to live in.
-“A strong social acupuncture that could unlock local potential, boost pride, self-esteem and send a positive message to the outside world” – Watch the video.
+The project was promoted by the Favela Painting Foundation by Haas&Hahn which turns public urban spaces and deprived places into inspiring artworks of monumental size.
+Because “a strong social acupuncture that could unlock local potential, boost pride, self-esteem and send a positive message to the outside world!” – Watch the video.

-#10 – Last -but definitively- not least, the Estadio Jornalista Mário Filho, a.k.a.
-Maracanã Stadium.
-Built on the occasion of 1950 FIFA World World Cup, it has been renovated several times and it now hosts about 80.000 people.
-It hosts matches of Rio de Janeiro top clubs: Rio Vasco, Botafogo, Flamengo and Fluminense.
-But also major event and concerts.
-Maracanã will be the venue for football matches and hosted the grand opening of the Games.
+Last -but definitively not least – is the Estadio Jornalista Mário Filho, a.k.a. the Maracanã Stadium.
+Built on the occasion of 1950 FIFA World World Cup, it has been renovated several times and it now can guest about 80.000 people.
+It hosts matches of Rio de Janeiro top clubs: Rio Vasco, Botafogo, Flamengo and Fluminense, but also major events and concerts.
+During the last Olympic Games, Maracanã was the venue for the football matches and hosted the grand opening of the Games.